 Why is Memphis Considered a Liberal City?

-If one bases their definition of liberal on whether a person or area largely supports Democrats or Republicans, then MemphisOpens in a new tab. is liberal because they have been a Democrat-controlled city for quite a long time.
+If one bases their definition of liberal on whether a person or area largely supports Democrats or Republicans, then Memphis is liberal because they have been a Democrat-controlled city for quite a long time.

 Shelby County, the county in which Memphis resides, voted 64% for Democrats in the 2020 presidential election, as opposed to 34% of the population voting for Republican candidates.
 Not only was this case in the most recent election, but it has been the case since 2000.
-The driving factor for the majority of Democratic votes in Shelby County is, according to general consensusOpens in a new tab., the city of Memphis itself.
+The driving factor for the majority of Democratic votes in Shelby County is, according to general consensus, the city of Memphis itself.

 The rural areas of Shelby County are not overwhelmingly democratic, but rather tend to lean somewhat Republican, at least for the most part.
 Memphis’s huge population grants it a lot of voting power, however, making that somewhat irrelevant when it comes to presidential elections.
 After all, Memphis is the most highly populated city in all of Tennessee, and Memphis is also the city seat of Shelby County.